-- Then fold using this stitch as a guide and stitch 1/8″ around the hem (ignore my pins, they’re pinned the wrong way)
+- Fold using this stitch as a guide and stitch 1/8″ around the hem (ignore my pins, they’re pinned the wrong way)

 - Measure 1″ away from the hem on the interior of the skirt and mark.
 That is your guide for the double hem.

 - Fold the edge up so it touches the line you just created.